wisingd/Dajoroli/README.md

 Tests

     Unit tests can be found in the TestSplitIt folder.
     Documentation of acceptance tests can be found in the doc folder.

-License

-See the LICENSE file in project root.

 Team